 Pensions for the Self-employed

-Important information SIPPs are a type of pension for people happy to make their own investment decisions.
+Important information - SIPPs and LISAs are for people happy to make their own investment decisions.
 Investments go down in value as well as up so you could get back less than you invest.
-Pensions are meant for your retirement, so you normally can’t access your money until age 55 (57 from 2028).
-Pension and tax rules can change and tax reliefs depend on your individual circumstances.
-The information in our guides and on our website isn’t personal advice.
-If you’re not sure which investments are right for you, we can put you in touch with one of our advisers.
+You normally can’t access money in a pension until age 55 (57 from 2028).
+If you want to take money out of a LISA before you’re 60 and aren’t buying your first home, there’s usually a 25% government charge.
+This means you could get back less than you put in.
+Pension, LISA and tax rules can change and tax reliefs and benefits depend on your individual circumstances.
+This isn’t personal advice.
+If you’re not sure if a SIPP or LISA is right for you, we can put you in touch with one of our advisers.

-Being your own boss means saving for retirement is your responsibility.
-Adding money to a private pension can help make sure the independence you enjoy continues, whenever you decide to stop working.
+You’ve made a choice in life to be more independent.
+Adding money to a pension can help make sure that continues, whenever you decide to stop working.

 Tax is a complex subject so if you're at all unsure you should seek professional advice.
 Tax benefits depend on individual circumstances and tax rules can change.